Certified Family Law specialist

-What Does The Court Consider in a Child Custody Case?
+What Does The Court Consider in a Child Custody Case in CA?

 - Promoting the child's health, safety, and welfare

 - Ensuring that the child has frequent and continuing contact with both parents after the parents have separated, dissolved their marriage or ended their relationship

 The California trial court's decision will be upheld on appeal so long as it can be reasonably concluded that the order advances the child's best interests.

 While the legal standards for a custody determination are not particularly complex, effectively litigating a child custody dispute is tremendously nuanced, and requires hundreds of decisions in court and out of court.
 Many of the most important decisions in a child custody dispute are the result of privileged, strategic communications that occur between the client and the San Fernando Valley child custody lawyer on almost a daily basis.